redzvika/BigID/README.md

 The matcher

 - transforms large line to lines
-- searches for the names in each line using java Patter and Match
+- searches for the names in each line using java Pattern and Match (generating regualar expression from the names)
 - for each match found store in FrequencyReport
 - after complete send via BlockingQueue the FrequencyReport
 - increase atomic counter.